Special routes of U.S. Route 74: Kings Mountain business loop

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 Monroe Expressway

 U.S. Route 74 Bypass (US 74 Byp.), also known as the Monroe Expressway, is a 18.72 mi toll road that bypass north of Monroe, between Stallings and east of Wingate.
 The highway's purpose is to improve mobility and capacity along the US 74 corridor.
 At a cost of approximately $840 million and right-of-way acquisition already completed, construction was originally to begin in October 2012; however, because of several environmental issues and litigation, the project was delayed until May 2015.
 On November 27, 2018, the Monroe Expressway opened to traffic.

 The Monroe Expressway uses all-electronic tolling, with tolls payable with valid transponder (NC Quick Pass, E-ZPass, Peach Pass or SunPass) or Bill by mail, which uses automatic license plate recognition.
 Tolls are collected per gantry, seven in total, which are located between each exit along the bypass.
 As of July 24, 2018, the total trip rate is $2.54 with valid transponder and $3.92 via bill by mail.